 Efficiency plays an important role in construction.

-Dedicated Moisture Control
+Dedicated Moisture Removal

 Some states are offering incentives for providing permanently installed dehumidification systems in each unit.
 Many states are in discussion of adding a dedicated moisture control system into their QAP.
 The IDS team encourages property owners, developers, architects, and engineers to find out the latest updates and incentives in your state’s QAP.